jkoz/jkoz.github.io/_posts/2017-01-04-on-road-drive-axle-driveline-and-clutches.md

     6. differential pinions (spyder)
     7. axle side gears
     8. axle shafts
+- speed and torque in differential and wheels
+    - ring gear speed is equal to the sum of both axle torques
 - assembly
     - adjust pinion bearing preload
     - adjust pattern